Russo-Ukrainian war: First months of the war

-On 12 April 2014, a fifty-man unit of pro-Russian militants seized the cities of Sloviansk and Kramatorsk.
-They had been sent from Russian-occupied Crimea and wore no insignia.
-The heavily armed men were Russian Armed Forces "volunteers" under the command of former GRU colonel Igor 'Strelkov' Girkin.
-He said that this action sparked the war in eastern Ukraine:I'm the one who pulled the trigger of this war.
+On 12 April 2014, a heavily armed paramilitary unit crossed the border from Russia into Ukraine and took over Sloviansk and Kramatorsk in Donetsk Oblast.
+They raided the police and Security Service (SBU) buildings, seizing a large amount of weapons, which were given to local pro-Russian separatists.
+The unit of more than 50 militants, sent from occupied Crimea, wore no insignia.
+They included fighters from Russia and Ukraine, commanded by former GRU colonel Igor 'Strelkov' Girkin.
+In an interview for Russian ultranationalist newspaper Zavtra, he said that this action sparked the war in eastern Ukraine:I'm the one who pulled the trigger of this war.
 If our unit hadn't crossed the border, everything would have fizzled out, like in Kharkiv or Odesa.